harismuneer/Ultimate-Social-Scrapers/README.md

 #### 1) User Profile / Page
 - posts available on the user's timeline including name/profile link of post owner, post text, date posted, media links, likes (total count, list of people who liked the post, types of reactions like sad, wow etc), comments (total count, comments text along with list of people who commented)
-- about/contact info including email, phone number, whatsapp number, location, account information etc
+- about/contact info including email, phone number, WhatsApp number, location, account information, etc
-- user reels / stories
+- user reels/stories
 - photos (uploaded and tagged)
 - videos (uploaded and tagged)
 - Followers and Following users list
 - profile pic and cover photo

-Data is scraped/downloaded in an organized format (CSV, JSON and XML formats) for ease of analysis and to be readily utilized. <b>Lets get things done? <a href="#price-">Purchase 🤝</a></b>
+Data is scraped/downloaded in an organized format (CSV, JSON, and XML formats) for ease of analysis and to be readily utilized. <b> Let's get things done? <a href="#price-">Purchase 🤝</a></b>

 <h2>3.
 Ultimate Twitter Scraper (UTS)</h2>

 <p align="center">
-Ultimate Twitter Scraper supports data collection from Twitter including account information of user and the user's tweets.
+Ultimate Twitter Scraper supports data collection from Twitter including account information of the user and the user's tweets.
 </p>

 ### Features 🚀